 Any work to be performed is within floodplain or flood-prone areas (Special Flood Hazard Areas) as defined by the Federal Emergency Management Agency (FEMA);

-Construction of any fully enclosed structure (including existing building modification) is larger than 100 square feet including but not limited to a barn, garage, workshop, or storage building;
+Construction of any fully enclosed structure or concrete slab (including existing building modification) which is larger than 100 square feet including but not limited to a barn, garage, workshop, or storage building;